songhui1984/FIXM4.1/README.md

   - SESAR EFPL Extension
   - Eucontrol A-CDM Extension

-This FIXM Implementation is a collection of Java classes that is defined in "FIXM Core schema" and "US NAS Extension schema".
+This FIXM Implementation is Java classes that is implemented from "FIXM Core schema" and "US NAS Extension schema".
 You can include fixm-4.1.jar library to your application for marshalling/unmarshalling.

 ### How to build